The National Plant Collections. The year 2020 in review

 What has also been great to see this year is the number of collections that have come through that have built on the work of previous collections.
 It’s so important that collections can be passed to a new holder when the time comes – both the plants and the knowledge about them.
 In 2020, seven collections were accredited after being handed on – from historic Hosta, passed to Ben Matthews from Una Dunnett, to the Scilla (Chionodoxa) collection of Dr Alan Dickinson, now held by Helen Knowles.
 We look forward to seeing how these collections develop.

-By December there were a slightly ominous 666 National Plant Collections in total – we think this is the highest number ever!
+By December there were 666 National Plant Collections in total – we think this is the highest number ever!
 Thanks of course must go to the hard work of all the collection holders and local coordinators who make all of this possible.
-I hope that, at least in terms of National Plant Collections if nothing else, 2021 is as good as 2020.
+We hope that, at least in terms of National Plant Collections if nothing else, 2021 is as good as 2020.